 The parameters of the assumed state model~\eqref{eqn:assumed_state_equation} are given as

-where $\sigma_a^2 = 10 \mathrm{m}^2/\mathrm{s}^3$.
+where $\sigma_a^2 = 10\,\mathrm{m}^2/\mathrm{s}^3 $.
 The parameters of the assumed measurement model~\eqref{eqn:assumed_measurement_model} are given as

-where $\eta = 0.99$ is a mismatch parameter between the true and the assumed measurement models and $\sigma^2_x=\sigma^2_y=1800\,\mathrm{m}^2$.
-The analytical MSE performance of the Kalman filter and smoother are obtained recursively using the proposed formulae given in Section~\ref{sec:AnalyticalRecursiveMSE}.
-These results are compared with analytical methods derived in a previous study~\cite{KurtOrguner2025}, namely the batch method and the horizon-recursive method.
-In addition, the results are compared with numerical MSE values obtained by a Monte Carlo study.
-A total of $N_{\text{mc}}=10^5$ Monte Carlo runs were performed by generating a different realization of the measurement sequence $\yb_{0:K}$ from the true target trajectory via the model~\eqref{eqn:true_measurement_model} in each run.
+where $\eta = 0.99$ is a multiplicative bias parameter representing a mismatch between the true and assumed measurement models and $\sigma^2_x=\sigma^2_y=1800\,\mathrm{m}^2$.
+The analytical MSE performance of the Kalman filter and smoother is obtained recursively using the proposed formulae given in Section~\ref{sec:AnalyticalRecursiveMSE}.
+These results are compared with the analytical methods derived in the previous study~\cite{KurtOrguner2025}, namely the horizon-recursive method.
+In addition, the results are compared with the numerical MSE values obtained by a Monte Carlo study.
+A total of $N_{\text{mc}}=10^5$ Monte Carlo runs were performed, each using a different realization of the measurement sequence $\yb_{0:K}$ from the true target trajectory via the model~\eqref{eqn:true_measurement_model} in each run.

 For this specific problem, the execution time of each method is given in Table~\ref{tab:execution_times}.
 The aforementioned simulations were conducted using MATLAB R2025a on a MacBook Pro M4 device.

 The numerical RMS position and velocity errors for the Kalman filter and smoother are shown in Figs.~\ref{fig:KF_RMSE} and~\ref{fig:KS_RMSE}, respectively, along with the analytical results.
 The proposed method exhibits excellent agreement with both numerical results and previously established analytical formulations, while maintaining linear time complexity.
 Consequently, it is particularly well suited for benchmark studies involving long trajectories.